 AstraZeneca’s vaccine uses a weakened version of a common cold virus that is combined with genetic material for the characteristic spike protein of the virus that causes COVID-19.
 After vaccination, the spike protein primes the immune system to attack the virus if it later infects the body.
 Pfizer and Moderna’s vaccines also teach the immune system to recognize coronavirus, through messenger RNA.

 - Q: Does the vaccine mean the pandemic is over?

-Dr. Anthony Fauci, the top disease expert in the U.S., told CBS that for there to be herd immunity by May 2021, it would require that a majority of the country be vaccinated.
+Dr. Anthony Fauci, the top disease expert in the U.S., told CBS that for there to be herd immunity requires that a majority of the country be vaccinated.

 “If you have a highly efficacious vaccine, and only a relatively small 40, 50% of the people get vaccinated, you’re not going to get the herd immunity you need,” Fauci said.
 “What we do need is we need to get as many people as possible vaccinated.”